 What the James Webb Space Telescope has managed to capture

-In Baltimore, images taken by the James Webb Space Telescope are processed to eliminate any factors that could hinder scientific objectives.
-To make these images attractive and easily understandable to the general public, a small amount of color enhancement is applied, approximately 5%.
+In Baltimore, images taken by the James Webb Space Telescope are processed to remove any factors that might hinder scientific objectives.
+To make these images attractive and easily understandable to the general public, a small amount of color enhancement, approximately 5%, is applied.
+In addition, in recent months, Webb has allowed scientists to unravel the mysteries of ancient black holes and better understand galaxy formation in the early stages of the universe, as explained in the article on .

 As an example, The ghost galaxy, also known as M74, is photographed in monochrome using four different filters on the Webb Telescope's MIRI instrument.
 Upon arrival at the operations center in Baltimore, these images undergo meticulous processing to remove any imperfections or artifacts caused by the instrument, resulting in pristine images that scientists can directly use in their research.